Updated on June 24th, 2019

 Summer’s finally here – at least where I live!
-It evokes childhood memories of long, lazy, light days; freedom from schedules; outdoor explorations, and holiday adventures.
+It evokes childhood memories of long, lazy, light days; freedom from schedules; outdoors explorations and holiday adventures.

 So read on for my Simple Summer Ideas – there’s about 43 in this post – for getting into and keeping up that summer feeling!

-This is what the summer brings for me: A welcomed chance to re-connect with that childhood memories of “school’s-out-for-summer”.
-Long, lazy, light days, freedom from schedules, playful outdoor explorations, summer holiday adventures…
+This is what the summer brings for me: A welcome chance to re-connect with those childhood memories of “school’s-out-for-summer”.
+Long, lazy, light days, freedom from schedules, playful explorations outdoors, summer holiday adventures…

-Sadly, I find we can easily lose that summer feeling in adult life: Holidays are shorter, work doesn’t stop, families still need to be looked after, and commitments don’t go away.
+Sadly, we can easily lose that summer feeling in adult life: Holidays are shorter, work doesn’t stop, families still need to be looked after and commitments don’t go away.

 On the other hand, our perceived life satisfaction is never as high as in the summer.
 It seems that summer is indeed the happiest season – and meant to be enjoyed!